 For offer-holders who have previously studied in the UK (note this does not include any UK qualifications studied overseas), the University is required to confirm in your CAS:

-- that although you have not successfully completed your latest qualification (this is NOT the qualification for which your offer is based), you are likely to successfully complete this qualification based on performance.
-For example, if you are currently studying a Master's degree with a course end date of 30 September 2017, with exam board scheduled on 1 November 2017 but you wish to start your PhD at Warwick on 2 October 2017.
+- that although you have not successfully completed your latest qualification (this is NOT the qualification on which your offer is based), you are likely to successfully complete this qualification based on performance.
+For example, if you are currently studying a Master's degree with a course end date of 30 September 2020, with exam board scheduled on 1 November 2020 but you wish to start your PhD at Warwick on 2 October 2020.
 Please refer to the How do I request a CAS with a pending UK qualification' section below if you are in this situation; or,

 - that you are exempt from the 'Academic Progression' requirement altogether (see question below).

-Following the Immigration Rule change which came into effect on 11 January 2018, You can now apply for your Tier 4 visa in the UK if you are one of the following:
+You can apply for your Tier 4 visa in the UK if you are one of the following:

-- PhD or other doctoral students (NQF Level 8) requiring additional time to complete the same course/attend viva/ complete correction;
+- PhD or other doctoral students (NQF Level 8) requiring additional time to complete their course/attend their viva/ complete corrections;

 - Anyone who has transferred to a longer course because a study abroad year or work placement year has been added (either before or after completing the study abroad or work placement year);